 Explore Christmas World at Villa Borghese

 This year, Christmas World is set up in a huge area of the charming Villa Borghese park.
-Attracting every year thousands of spectators, this 2022/2023 edition in Villa Borghese is aiming to be the most spectacular.
+After the huge success of last year, this 2024/2025 edition in Villa Borghese is aiming to be the most spectacular.

 Not only does it take place in a beautiful setting, but visitors will have the chance to experience the Yule spirit of many world cities, from Tokyo to Berlin, from New York to Paris, from London to the North Pole.